What Happens When Someone Dies Without a Beneficiary?

 Establishing an estate plan allows you to leave specific instructions about how your estate should be settled, assets distributed to beneficiaries, or disposed of upon your death.
 However, different issues often arise with estate administration when a person dies intestate – without a will or estate plan.
 An experienced Ohio probate attorney can enlighten you about the steps for settling the estate of a person who dies without a beneficiary or plan.

-As the premier attorney, I have the diligence and knowledge to advise and guide clients in estate administration and probate-related matters.
+As the premier attorney at The Law Office of Gregory L. Williams, I have the diligence and knowledge to advise and guide clients in estate administration and probate-related matters.
 I can fully explain Ohio's intestate succession rules to you and guide you through the probate proceedings from start to finish.
 My firm proudly serves clients across Columbus, Ohio, and surrounding communities throughout Central Ohio.

 Common Reasons There Is No Beneficiary